Sarah Faruqui, Co-Director

 What inspires Jonathan: Human ingenuity and hope

-Jonathan grew up in Los Angeles, CA. He is interested in emerging technologies, economic literacy in developing countries, and increased representation of Hispanics in STEM fields.
-He loves playing basketball, cooking and spending time with family and his dog.
-He is terribly excited to meet all of the wonderful delegates of GES 2017 and contribute to their extraordinary experiences and projects.
+Jonathan grew up in Los Angeles, CA. He is interested in emerging technologies, economic literacy in developing countries, and increased representation of in STEM fields.
+He loves playing basketball, cooking and spending time with his loved ones and his dog.
+He is terribly excited to meet all of the wonderful delegates of GES 2018 and contribute to their extraordinary experiences and projects.

 Northfield, IL / Northwestern '18, Political Science & Spanish